EndPointCorp/appctl/catkin/src/appctl/README.md

 ##### appctl\_support.ModeHandler

-Wraps an `AppController` and provides a mode message handler.
-This is a convenience class for writing nodes that start a process when certain modes are activated.
-It wraps `ProcController` and provides a message handling method.
+Wraps a `BaseController` subclass and provides a mode message handler.
+This is a convenience class for writing nodes that start something when certain modes are activated.

-Initialize with a list of mode strings and a list of command+args.
+Initialize with a list of mode strings and a controller instance.
 Pass `handle_mode_msg` to a `rospy.Subscriber` on `/appctl/mode`.

 ##### appctl\_support.ProcController